Adam Sidlow: Bradford Bulls

-Sidlow featured in the pre-season friendlies against Hull FC, Dewsbury Rams and Castleford Tigers.
+Sidlow featured in the pre-season friendlies against Hull FC, Dewsbury and Castleford.

-He featured in Round 1 (Castleford Tigers) to Round 4 (Hull F.C.).
-Sidlow also appeared in Round 6 (Hull Kingston Rovers) and then Round 8 (Salford Red Devils) to Round 9 (Leeds Rhinos).
-Adam played in Round 11 (Warrington Wolves) to Round 26 (Widnes Vikings).
-Sidlow also featured in Round 5 (Catalans Dragons) in the Challenge Cup.
-He scored against London Broncos (1 try), Salford Red Devils (1 try) and Hull F.C.
-(1 try).
+He featured in round 1 Castleford to round 4 against Hull FC.
+Sidlow also appeared in round 6 Hull Kingston Rovers and then round 8 Salford to round 9 Leeds.
+Sidlow played in round 11 Warrington to round 26 Widnes.
+Sidlow also featured in round 5 against the Catalans Dragons in the Challenge Cup.

-Sidlow re-signed with the Bulls for another year even though they had been relegated to the Championship.
+Sidlow re-signed with Bradford for another year even though they had been relegated to the Championship.